audibleblink/cryptoparty/README.md

 ## Purpose

 It is the intent of this repository to inform and instruct users wanting to protect themselves from prying eyes when communicating day to day.
-Each walkthrough is framed in a way that tells you upfornt what data of yours is at risk, how it's collected, and how it can be exploited.
+Each walkthrough is framed in a way that tells you upfront what data of yours is at risk, how it's collected, and how it can be exploited.

-Those looking to contriibute:
+Those looking to contribute:

-  * Present the content in small digestable portions
+  * Present the content in small digestible portions
   * Walkthroughs should have the following sections:
     1. The action (email, sms, sending a file, sharing a password)
     2. How's the information vulnerable?
 How is it exploited?